-To achieve this mission and meet our statutory responsibilities to promote community wellbeing we need to understand our environment, people, community, and the economy.
+To meet our statutory responsibilities of promoting community wellbeing, we need to understand our environment, people, community, and the economy.
 We also need to know how they relate to each other and how they might be affected by things such as natural hazards and climate change.

-As a result, ORC has developed an Otago Economic Work Programme (OEWP) as part of its implementation of the National Policy Statement for Freshwater Management 2020.
+As a result, Otago Regional Council (ORC) has developed an Otago Economic Work Programme (OEWP) as part of our implementation of the National Policy Statement for Freshwater Management 2020.

 The Otago Economic Work Programme

 The OEWP is aimed at helping both the ORC and Otago communities understand the natural resources and socio-economic status of our region and the impacts of various environmental policies.

 So far, this work programme has given us a series of reports, which we are now using to inform the Otago Land and Water Regional Plan development.
 We aim to add more studies to the OEWP over time to increase our understanding of our region’s natural resources and their relationship with the economy and communities.
 You can find these studies below.